skoskosko/todo-demo/Documentation/MidImplimentation.md

 I used a lot of time at fighting with my note ordering.
 I decided to remove all of it and make it a more database heavy but less programming demanding way. old methods can be seen in old commits.

+I changed some colors and added all the basic functionality.

+Still to do assignees, and filtering.
+Then it si to tests and cleanup